JamesMc86/freesoc_barometer/README.md

 freesoc_barometer
 =================

-A digital barometer based on freesoc explorer, MPL3115A2 temp sensor and a Nolia display.
+A digital barometer based on freesoc explorer, MPL3115A2 temp sensor and a Nokia display.